MattR2718/BoidsProjection/Development.md

 ---
 ### **Adding Lines**

-Lines will consist of two points and be connected using bresenhams line drawing algorithm.
+Lines will consist of two points and be connected using xialoin wus line drawing algorithm.

 _line.cpp_
 ```cpp